Daniel-KM/Omeka-S-module-SearchSolr/README.md

 Solr management <a id="solr-management"></a>
 ---------------

+Until Solr version 7, the common way to configure Solr was to use the command line.
+Since version 8, it's often simpler to use the api endpoint, via a browser or via curl.
+In fact, the command is now a shortcut to the endpoint and the url is indicated in the results.
+Of course, it can be done via the ui too.

 ### Create a config

 At least one index ("core", "collection", or "node")  should be created in Solr